Eloston/youget/README.txt

 Youget
 ------------------

 Youget is a tool to get information, download, and play Youtube videos.
-Written in Python and PyQt
+Written in Python 3 and PySide

 How to use this program:
 Launch Youget